MicrosoftDocs/azure-stack-docs/AKS-Hybrid/software-defined-networking.md

    The HNVPA logical network will be used as the underlying provider for the AKS hybrid virtual network.

    If you are using static IP address assignment for your Azure Stack HCI cluster nodes, you must also provide the CloudServiceCidr parameter.
 This parameter is the IP address of the MOC cloud service, and must be in the same subnet as Azure Stack HCI cluster nodes.
-For more information, [see this article](concepts-node-networking.md#microsoft-on-premises-cloud-service).
+For more information, see [Microsoft On-premises Cloud service](concepts-node-networking.md#microsoft-on-premises-cloud-service).

       | Parameter                         | Description                                                                                                                                                                                                                                                                                                                                                             |
       |-----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|